Review and road test of the Volvo XC60 Recharge T8 Plug-in hybrid

 Market and Model

-You'll have expected there to be a price to pay to add in sophisticated plug-in tech to the XC60, but you might not have expected it to take the price of this Volvo right up into the £58,000-£63,000 bracket.
+You'll have expected there to be a price to pay to add in sophisticated plug-in tech to the XC60, but you might not have expected it to take the price of this Volvo right up into the £65,000 bracket.
 But that's the reality here.
-For the T8 version of this Recharge model, there are 'R-Design Pro' and 'Inscription Pro' trim levels, plus there's a unique 'Polestar Engineered' version of the T8 Plug-in hybrid.
-If you need to pay a little less, the slightly lesser-powered Recharge T6 plug-in hybrid version of this model is priced from around £50,000.
-Every version of the XC60 is very well equipped.
-As standard, even entry-level variants come with leather-faced upholstery, LED headlights with active high beam, two-zone climate control with a 'CleanZone' air-filtration system, heated front seats, a powered tailgate and alloy wheels of at least 18-inches in size.
+For the 455hp T8 version of this Recharge model, you have to have top 'Ultimate' trim - hence the price.
+The lesser 350hp T6 Recharge model comes with lesser 'Plus' trim - costing around £58,000.

 Volvo's Sensus infotainment system is also standard.
 This brings a 9" portrait-style touch screen, satellite navigation and an intuitive voice-activation system.
 It also provides access to the internet and a range of cloud-based apps such as Spotify, TuneIn, Stitcher and Yelp.
 Volvo's City Safety system is fitted to every XC60.
 This includes automatic emergency braking with pedestrian, cyclist and large animal detection, and the world-first application of Steer Assist.
 This feature helps to avoid or limit the severity of collisions at low speeds by assisting with the steering in an emergency, such as when swerving to miss an obstacle.
 There's also Pilot Assist, Volvo's innovative semi-autonomous drive feature.
 This assists with the steering (up to 80mph) and takes care of the acceleration and braking required to keep the car within lane markings and at the desired cruising speed or distance from any vehicle in front.